beeware/beeware-tutorial/docs/en/how-to/index.md

 ### Tutorial linting

-The build process will identify reStructuredText problems, but BeeWare performs some additional "lint" checks.
+The build process will identify most Markdown problems, but BeeWare performs some additional "lint" checks.
 To run the lint checks:

 /// tab | macOS